MS26/SpanIt/README.md

   * 'quick' should be processed as both 'quick' and 'uick'.

 * Every word should be able to be retrieved as an exact match or a partial match.
-* Every word should be able to be retireved with no dependency on case.x
+* Every word should be able to be retireved with no dependency on case.

+## System Requirements

+* The code currently runs using .NET Frameowrk 4.7.2